akka/akka-microservices-samples/docs-source/docs/modules/cqrs/examples/shopping-cart-service-scala/README.md

 ## Read model

 The read model is implemented in such a way that 'load' is sharded over a number of processors.
-This number is `event-processor.parallelism`.
 This is implemented using [Akka Projections](https://doc.akka.io/docs/akka-projection/current) which is then running on top of
  [Sharded Daemon Process](https://doc.akka.io/docs/akka/current/typed/cluster-sharded-daemon-process.html).